At a glance

 - The “rotation model” is a single course or subject where students participate in online learning in the classroom or at home.
 It includes the “flipped classroom,” where kids in traditional classrooms get online lessons to do at home.
 They also get face-to-face classroom instruction and can problem-solve with the teacher.

 - The “à la carte model” is a single course or a series of courses offered entirely online.
-The student can take it at her school building or off-site.
+The student can take it at the school building or off-site.
 Popular at the high school level, this model is taught by a virtual teacher.

 - The “enriched virtual model” is a single course or series of courses with some face-to-face learning, but most of it is online so students can work off-site.
 This model is largely available for high school students.